 Amir received his BEng (2005), MSc (2006) and PhD (2010) in Mechanical Engineering from the University of Manchester.
 Following the completion of his PhD, Amir received the EPSRC Fellowship which provided funding for a year to extend his collaboration with the British Energy and Électricité de France (EdF) R&D in Paris.

-Since 2010 Amir has secured and managed over £600k of funding (over 85% as Principal Investigator) to support his research which included grants from the EPSRC, Technology Strategy Board, IMechE, British Council and several industries.
+Since 2010 Amir has secured and managed over £1.2m of funding (over 85% as Principal Investigator) to support his research which included grants from the EPSRC, Technology Strategy Board, IMechE, British Council, MRC, RAEng and several industries.
 His research in turbulence modelling has had a significant impact on the energy sector and his latest research in biomedical engineering has been considered as a breakthrough in the field of vascular prostheses.

-To date, Amir has been the recipient of numerous prestigious awards, some of the recent examples include the ‘UK Research Council’s (EPSRC) Doctoral Prize’ in 2010, ‘Institution of Mechanical Engineers (IMechE) Thomas Common Award’ in 2013, MMU’s ‘Rising Star’ award in 2014 and ‘Best Supervisor of the Year’, IMechE’s ‘Young Mechanical Engineer of the Year’ award in 2015 and The Engineer/EPSRC's 'Collaborate to Innovate' award in 2017.
-More recently in 2016, he was elected as one of the youngest ‘Fellows’ of IMechE, the highest level of membership awarded to individuals who have demonstrated exceptional commitment to and innovation in mechanical engineering.
-More recently he was elected as a 'Council Member' of the IMechE for 3 years.
+Amir leads a dynamic CFD research/CFD consultancy group (www.ManchesterCFD.co.uk) and to date, has been the recipient of numerous prestigious awards, some of the recent examples include the ‘UK Research Council’s (EPSRC) Doctoral Prize’ in 2010, ‘Institution of Mechanical Engineers (IMechE) Thomas Common Award’ in 2013, MMU’s ‘Rising Star’ award in 2014 and ‘Best Supervisor of the Year’, IMechE’s ‘Young Mechanical Engineer of the Year’ award in 2015, The Engineer/EPSRC's 'Collaborate to Innovate' award in 2017 and RAEng's 'Frontiers of Innovation in Engineering' in 2018.
+In 2016, he was elected as the ‘Fellow' of IMechE, and in 2017, won the annual election to become a 'Council Member' of the IMechE for 3 years.

-In addition, he is currently the Review Panel Member for British Council/Newton Funding, an Associate College Member of the EPSRC and a reviewer for several journals.
+In addition, he is currently the Review Panel Member for British Council/Newton Funding, a Full College Member of the EPSRC and a reviewer for several journals.

 Elected Member of Council - Fellow, Institution of Mechanical Engineers (IMECHE)2017